-RRK requested the State Water Board add requirements to ensure Sonoma Water continues to diligently pursue its obligations under its pending change petition to modify the hydrologic index and minimum instream flows under its Russian River water rights, as well as a time schedule for completion of the Fish Flow Habitat and Water Rights Project Environmental Impact Report (Fish Flow EIR) that Sonoma Water is preparing to support its petitions for permanent changes to Decision 1610 minimum instream flow requirements.
-The draft Fish Flow EIR was released for public comment in 2016 and is available for review on Sonoma Water's website.
-RRK further recommended any modified flow regime should include ramped pulse flows to trigger juvenile salmonid migration.
+RRK requested that its comments submitted the past several years pertaining to Sonoma Water's TUCPs be considered in any approval of this TUCP.
+Generally those comments included the request that Sonoma Water continue to diligently pursue its obligations under its pending change petition to modify the hydrologic index and minimum instream flows under its Russian River water rights, including the Fish Flow Habitat and Water Rights Project Environmental Impact Report (Fish Flow EIR) that Sonoma Water is preparing to support its petitions for permanent changes to Decision 1610 minimum instream flow requirements.